nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 #### Avoid using `.Any()` and Linq `join`

 `.Any()` is nearly always the worst performing and is entirely outclasses by using `.Contains()` inside the `Where()` predicate.
 Linq `join` sometimes does okay, but it's not worth it when easier, more performant and less unusual methods exist.
+While `Any()` turned up in some of the results, outside of proper usage it has extremely poor performance.

 ## References